-Why Schools and Trusts Need Cyber Security Audits Now More Than Ever
+Why Schools and Nurseries Need Cyber Security Audits Now More Than Ever

-Why are schools and trusts at risk of cyber-attacks?
+Why are schools and Early Years settings at risk of cyber-attacks?

-Schools hold large volumes of sensitive data on pupils, staff, and finances.
+Schools and nurseries hold large volumes of sensitive data on children, staff, and finances.
 This makes them attractive targets for cyber criminals looking to steal personal information, disrupt systems, or demand ransoms.
 Unlike big corporations, schools often lack dedicated cyber security resources, increasing vulnerability.

 That’s where an ICT Security Audit comes in.
 Our audits are designed specifically for schools and Multi-Academy Trusts, helping you: